 Bankruptcy fraud also commonly arises in a case when a debtor fails to understand how to properly file for bankruptcy.
 Factors that contribute to Bankruptcy fraud include the following:

 - Understates or omits assets or income (your inheritance or lawsuit for personal injuries is an asset)

 - Overstates expenses or debts

 - Transfers property for less than what it is worth

 - Charges large amounts just prior to filing

-Often a debtor is tempted to sell property to a friend or relative just prior to filing.
-If the sale is for the fair market value and the debtor is paid the full value of the item there is no problem.
-However when the transfer is for less than fair market value the transfer becomes a fraudulent transfer and the trustee may recover the property and sell it.
-Since the debtor transferred the property he no longer owns it and again he can’t exempt it.
+It may be tempting to sell the property to a friend or relative just prior to filing.
+If the sale is for the fair market value and the Debtor is paid the full value of the item, then, there is no problem.
+However, when the transfer is for less than fair market value, the transfer becomes a fraudulent transfer.
+Then, the Trustee may recover the property and sell it.
+After the Debtor transfers the property, the Debtor no longer owns the property and it is not exempt.

-Keeping incomplete financial records may also prevent you from getting a discharge, especially if you are filing a bankruptcy involving a business.
+Keeping incomplete financial records may prevent you from getting a discharge, especially if you are filing a bankruptcy involving a business.
 The Bankruptcy Manual fully discusses bankruptcy fraud.
-Download your free copy here.
 Tell your attorney about all of your assets, and about any transfer of property worth over $600 within the last several years.
 We can help you plan your bankruptcy so that you keep as much of your property as possible.